 Please don't skimp on telling the judges about the great work you have done.
 Otherwise you risk giving easy points away.
 The following notes are based around MATE judges' observations over recent years for simple improvements - and hopefully will provide some help to avoid dropping those points.

-All so often ....the report is missing the perfect story- but judges can see "between the lines" there is evidence of a fantastic piece of work and great technical results- just missing a Technical Report that scores as many points as possible.
+All so often ....the report is missing the perfect story- but judges can see "between the lines" (from photographs and snippets) there is evidence of a fantastic piece of work and great technical results- just missing a Technical Report that scores as many points as possible.

 Here are some tips which hopefully will provide some assistance.
 Have fun!